IPNEWPAY/doc-acq/docs/self-hosted/index.md

 ## Community Edition

-The **Community Edition** is open-source and includes the core features of ShellHub.
+The **Community Edition** is open-source and includes the core features of Newpay Docs.
 It is perfect for individual developers, small teams, or organizations that do not require the advanced features of the **Enterprise Edition**.
 The Community Edition allows you to: